ThinkEQ/assembly-solutions-ltd/src/pages/news/production-manager-reaches-20-years-service.md

         When Rob first started as a fresh-faced teenager working as a production operator, little did we know, one day he would become a senior manager running our multi-million pound [cable assembly department](www.assembly-solutions.com/cable-assembly).

         Since day 1, Rob has excelled in every role and taken on new responsibilities with confidence and determination.
-He has been fundamental in the growth of the business and has played a key role to generate sales which is currently at a record £7million per annum!
+He has been a key player in ASL's growth journey over the last 20 years and has proved to be not only a great leader but is also very knowledgeable on equipment & machinery.
+Last year Rob helped the company strategically invest £250,000 in new wire preparation & cable assembly machinery to improve processes and increase capacity.

+        R﻿ob has also achieved 19 Years 100% attendance which is absolutely incredible.

         Here's to 20 fantastic years, and hopefully many more to come!